 Best Hiking Boots Brands

-Here is the list of brands I considered for my new boots.
+Here is the list of brands I’ve considered for my boots.
 My top choices are near the top.
 Lower down, the brands are not ranked in any order.
-Please keep in mind that these are not product reviews or recommendations.
-This is a list of popular brands and models right now.

-- Oboz Bridger Mids (men’s / women’s)
+- Oboz Bridger Mids (men’s / women’s) — my friends swear by these

 - La Sportiva Wildcat or Trango